How Donation Works

 Once all necessary testing and matching are completed, Lifebanc coordinates a moment of silence to honor the donor’s incredible decision to give life to others.
 The team then works with transplant surgeons of recipients to carefully recover the organs in a setting that looks like any other surgery.
 An additional team recovers tissue.

-Even after the successful recovery of a donor’s life-saving gifts, the Lifebanc team is not finished.
-Lifebanc will coordinate any necessary arrangements with funeral homes to ensure the most efficient transfer of a donor’s body.
+After the successful recovery of a donor’s life-saving gifts, Lifebanc will coordinate any necessary arrangements with funeral homes to ensure the most efficient transfer of a donor’s body.

-The donor’s family can also enroll in a number of grief support services provided by Lifebanc at no cost.
+The donor’s family can choose to receive bereavement support services provided by Lifebanc at no cost.
 Once known, Lifebanc communicates the outcomes of each donor’s gifts in a manner that preserves privacy for both donors and recipients.
-Lifebanc then coordinates any and all correspondence between donor families and recipients and, when appropriate, provides contact information to the families.
+Lifebanc then coordinates all correspondence between donor families and recipients and, when appropriate, provides contact information to the families.